ircv3/ircv3-specifications/extensions/brb.md

 ## Introduction

-Occasionally, clients will need to restart in order to update servers and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports in-place upgrading e.g. weechat.)
+Occasionally, clients will need to restart in order to update software and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports in-place upgrading e.g. weechat.)